Christoph Poppen: Career

 From 2006 Poppen has been the conductor of the Rundfunk-Sinfonieorchester Saarbrücken, which was, together with the Rundfunkorchester Kaiserslautern, named Deutsche Radio Philharmonie Saarbrücken Kaiserslautern in 2007.
 In 2007 he conducted in the Herkulessaal the premiere of Wilhelm Killmayer's Dithyramben for orchestra with the Symphonieorchester des Bayerischen Rundfunks.

 Poppen was the artistic director of the ARD International Music Competition from 2000 to 2005.
 He was also Hong Kong Sinfonietta's Principal Guest Conductor starting from 2015. and will be their music director starting from April 2023 (succeeding Yip Wing-sie).

+In 2014, Christoph Poppen founded the Festival International de Música de Marvão.
+This Portuguese village, situated at the border with Spain, has only 97 inhabitants.
+During the 10-day festival with 31 concerts, the village welcomes some 10,000 guests.